Zakharii-Husar/asm_server/readme.md

 The way each character is converted inside of this loop is by **addb** instruction which takes the reminder value from **%dl** (which is lower part of **%rdx**)  and adds '0' to it (because in ASCII it represents 48 in decimal, could use either '0' or 48) for each digit.
 Since offset between a digit as integer and digit as a character for each digit is 48 in ASCII, for example: digit 0 will be '0' as ASCII character and 48 as ASCII Value (Decimal), and digit 1 will be '1' as ASCII Character and 49 as ASCII Value (Decimal) and so on.

 Then converted character is getting moved to the buffer: ``movb %dl, (%rsi)`` (**%rsi** holds current buffer position).
-After that current buffer position gets decremented by 1 byte and the string length counter gets incremented.
+After that we check if qutient is zero and either exit loop or decrement current buffer position by 1 byte and increment the string length counter.